FlagAI-Open/FlagAI/docs/GLM.md

 3) Input and output of GLM, the input contains token embeddings and 2 sets of positional encodings: the first set is the positions of each token, where the tokens in each masked span share the same position ID.
 The second set records the relative positions inside the masked span.
 <div align=center><img src="img/glm_example_4.png" width="400px"></div>

-4) The self-attention mask that realizes both autoencoding upon corrupted text and autoregressive upon the masked spans
+4) The self-attention mask that realizes both autoencoding upon corrupted text and autoregressive upon the masked spans.
 <div align=center><img src="img/glm_example_5.png" width="400px"></div>